cloudmesh-community/fa18-523-88/project-report/report.md

 <span class="ocrx_word" id="word_1_23" title="bbox 912 364 980 378; x_wconf 96"><em>number:</em></span>
 <span class="ocrx_word" id="word_1_24" title="bbox 1168 363 1198 378; x_wconf 44"><em>008</em></span>
 </span>
 ```

+### Transform HOCR Data

+Once the HOCR results are generated, we must transform the results
+into useable data for our extraction process.
+The first step is to target
+the ocrx_word data from the results and parser it into separate words.
+After this initial parsing is complete, we separate each individual data
+point within a dictionary object with the values: value, confidence,
+left, top, right and bottom.

 Parsing HOCR results with Beautiful Soup: